syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSegmentedControl/Handling-multiple-segments.md

 ## Segment width

-Users can use the `SegmentWidth` property to display the segmented items within the given width instead of `VisibleSegmentsCount`.
+You can use the `SegmentWidth` property to display the segmented items within the given width instead of `VisibleSegmentsCount`.

 {% highlight c# %}